Jigusheng/SynaPrune/READme2.md

-## Technical Details of SynaPrune:
+## Detailed descriptions of SynaPrune:

 The original Hebb rule is as follows: